 Take the four exercises below, for example.
 Though the moves themselves have value in various parts of your fitness routine, if you're doing them in hopes of growing your glutes or doing them incorrectly, you're going to end up disappointed.
 Instead, opt for the four alternative moves.

 If you're doing glute bridges on the floor and want to power through them, it can feel like it makes sense to go fast, and maybe doing some quick pulses at the top.
 But speed kills your results.
 Perkins says you'll likely be using momentum instead, and that's coming from your legs, not your glutes.

-Instead: Do your glute bridges slowly and spend your intensity on effort and form instead of speed, Perkins says.
+Perform your glute bridges slowly and spend your intensity on effort and form instead of speed, Perkins says.

 - Lie on your back on a mat or gym floor, with feet hip-width apart and toes turned out slightly.
 Think of your shoulders being glued to the floor, which helps your spine stay neutral.
 Keep arms relaxed and straight alongside the body.

 - Press your heels down to lift your hips slowly and squeeze your glutes.
 Hold for a few seconds at the top with glutes engaged.

 - Lower hips as you relax your glutes and reset for a second before lifting back up.